alexlawrence/alex-lawrence.com/content/posts/why-my-book-uses-nodejs-and-javascript.md

 ## Universal language

 My book contains a dedicated chapter on the User Interface part.
 There, I also use JavaScript for all client-side code.
 This is because it is natively supported in the browser and probably the most used language for web frontends.
-There is also some universal infrastructure code that is consumed by both the server and the client.
+Furthermore, there is some universal infrastructure code that is consumed by both the server and the client.
 With this approach, the reader only needs to know one language in order to understand both backend and frontend code.

 ## Platform simplicity